Pablo Camacho

-Pablo Jesús Camacho Figueira (born 12 December 1990) is a Venezuelan footballer who plays for Deportivo Táchira.
+Pablo Jesús Camacho Figueira (born 12 December 1990) is a Venezuelan footballer who plays for Deportivo Táchira and Venezuela national football team.

 Career

 Camacho began his career with Deportivo Italia and signed in May 2009 with FC Caracas, before moved on 13 June 2009 to R.C.D.
 Espanyol the Venezuelan defender joined on loan from FC Caracas, the loan deal runs between 30 June 2010.

 International career

 Camacho is also member of the Venezuela national under-20 football team and was presented in his homeland at 2009 FIFA U-20 World Cup in Egypt.